Ketupat-Development-Studios/hashbrown/README.md

-#Mellon
+#Hashbrown

 ![vanilla.js](http://vanilla-js.com/assets/button.png)

 ***Speak, friend, and enter***

-Mellon is a Chrome extension which automagically salts your passwords and peppers your steaks (patent soon to be pending).
-It's the reason the great Dwarven city of Moria manages to use a such an insecure password yet remains unpenetrable<sup>*</sup> to all unwordly creatures.
+Hashbrown is a Chrome extension which automagically salts your passwords and peppers your steaks (patent soon to be pending).

-<sup>*</sup> <sup><sub>targeted attacks by Balrogs or otherwise aside</sub></sup>

 ##How It Works

-Mellon looks for password fields, blindfolds itself then [salts and hashes your password](http://security.stackexchange.com/questions/51959/why-are-salted-hashes-more-secure) using a the domain name of the site.
+Hashbrown looks for password fields, blindfolds itself then [salts and hashes your password](http://security.stackexchange.com/questions/51959/why-are-salted-hashes-more-secure) using a the domain name of the site.

 Say your password is `hashbrown`.
 That's pretty insecure.